Muhammad Muhsin

 falling standard of education, depreciation of the naira, and various other

-to me then.
+to me at the time.
 I think he’s even more right than he thought he was.

 a 2.5b naira flyover popularly called “Gadar Lado”, meaning Lado’s